valgaze/publishidea/docs/patterns.md

 A SpeedyBot Listener is made up a sequence of steps, so if you want to add functionality to your Bot, you can just "snap-in" on a new step and then do whatever you want.

-Below are snippets which should get you up and running-- you just grab them and get going
+Below are snippets which should get you up and running-- you just grab them and drop into your bot.ts and get going

 Tip: you can copy/paste this document into a large language model to get better code suggestions